li012589/TRGbenchmark/readme.md

 # Benchmark of Different Tenosr Implements

-Currently, these test focus on three different implement: using pytorch; using julia and using itensor.
+Currently, these tests focus on three different implement: using pytorch; using julia and using itensor.

 The result is